andrewdingcanada8/citogenesis/README.md

 Challenges:

--Filtering out statements without compromising typical Wikipedia page format
+- Filtering out statements without compromising typical Wikipedia page format

 We are not bound to Wikipedia’s page layout to present the filtered information.
 Thus, designing a flexible page format that can is readable regardless of the number of statements may be a solution to this problem.